Asian

 Garrett Lee

 Garrett D. Lee is an equity partner with Morgan & Morgan P.A., where he co-manages the firm’s Boston office.
 He concentrates his practice on personal injury cases, representing clients who have been injured from motor vehicle accidents, defective products, slip-and-falls, animal attacks, medical malpractice and wrongful death.
 He has had success in every phase of personal injury litigation, including jury trial.
+For his litigation work, Garrett was recognized as a "Rising Star" by New England Super Lawyers Magazine and Boston Magazine every year since 2013.
+This award is given to the top 2.5% of lawyers under the age of 40 in Massachusetts.
+Garrett is involved in the Chinatown and Chinese community in Massachusetts, and represents many Chinese speaking clients in personal injury matters.
+Garrett serves on the Boston Bar Association Council.
+He is also a Director for the Northeastern University School of Law Alumni Board, and sits on the Massachusetts Joint Bar Committee.

 Sophie Wang

 Sophie F. Wang is a Partner at Choate, Hall & Stewart LLP, where she represents biotech, pharmaceutical, and technology companies in complex intellectual property and commercial disputes across the country.
 Her practice focuses on complex patent and trade secret litigation in federal and state trial and appellate courts, post-grant and inter partes review proceedings before the United States Patent and Trial Appeal Board (PTAB), and contract and licensing disputes within the life sciences and technology industries.
-Sophie also represents leading industry organizations in submitting amicus curiae briefs to the U.S. Supreme Court and the U.S. Court of Appeals for the Federal Circuit on a variety of key issues concerning intellectual property rights, and is currently serving on the Amicus Committee of the American Intellectual Property Law Association (AIPLA).
+Sophie also represents leading industry organizations in submitting amicus curiae briefs to the U.S. Supreme Court and the U.S. Court of Appeals for the Federal Circuit on a variety of key issues concerning intellectual property rights, and is currently serving as Vice Chair of the Amicus Committee of the American Intellectual Property Law Association (AIPLA).
 Sophie also has extensive civil and criminal jury trial experience, having previously served as a Special Assistant District Attorney in Suffolk County.
 She is on the Board of the Boston Intellectual Property Inn of Court and active in the Boston Patent Law Association.
 She earned her B.A. from Wellesley College and her J.D. from Washington University in St. Louis School of Law.

 Alan Wong

-Alan Wong is an associate at Shook, Hardy & Bacon where he practices business litigation, with a particular focus on privacy actions.
-Alan has long been active in AAPI advocacy, from leading undergraduate AAPI student groups, to co-chairing his law school's APALSA chapter, to being a founding co-chair of his firm's Asian employee resource group.
+Alan Wong is Associate Counsel at KabaFusion, where he concentrates his in-house practice on litigation and pre-litigation matters.
+Alan has long been active in AAPI advocacy, from leading undergraduate AAPI student groups, to co-chairing his law school's APALSA chapter, to being a founding co-chair of his former firm's Asian employee resource group.
 A lifelong resident of the Boston area, Alan believes strongly in supporting the local AAPI community, and works with organizations like the Asian Task Force Against Domestic Violence in a pro bono capacity.
+He is also an Alternate Regional Governor for the Northeast Region of the National Asian Pacific American Bar Association.
+Alan received his B.A. from the University of Illinois at Urbana-Champaign, majoring in economics, political science, and Asian American studies.
+He received his J.D. from Northeastern University School of Law, and has been a member of AALAM since graduating from law school in 2013.

-Phillip Yao
+Phil Yao

+Phil Yao is a litigation associate at Ropes & Gray LLP.
+His practice focuses on complex civil litigation, appellate litigation, commercial litigation, antitrust law, and education law.
+His clients include multinational banks, universities, private equity firms, pharmaceutical companies, and closely held corporations.
+Phil also maintains an active pro bono practice, and successfully challenged Florida’s Stop WOKE Act in federal court, obtaining a preliminary injunction against the State of Florida.
 Prior to joining Ropes, Phil clerked for Chief Judge Jeffrey R. Howard of the United States Court of Appeals for the First Circuit.
 During law school, Phil served as the editor-in-chief of the Yale Journal of Law and Technology and as treasurer of APALSA; he also served for several years as a research assistant to California Supreme Court Justice Goodwin Liu, working on the Portrait Project (A Portrait of Asian Americans in the Law).
 Additionally, Phil interned in the Civil Rights Unit of the U.S. Attorney’s Office for the District of Massachusetts.
+Prior to law school, Phil received graduate degrees in education and business from the University of Oxford, which he attended as a Rhodes Scholar.
+He received his undergraduate degree in physics, summa cum laude, from Harvard College.
+Phil currently lives with his wife, two kids, and dog in Cambridge, Massachusetts.

 The Asian American Lawyers Association of Massachusetts (AALAM) is a non-partisan, 501(c)(6) non-profit organization.